 3. Take the train

-If you are short on time or want to experience taking a train that runs perched over the sea with stunning views, you can’t miss taking the Cinque Terre Express.
+If you are short on time or want to experience taking the local train that runs perched over the Ligurian sea with stunning views, you can’t miss taking the Cinque Terre Express.

 The Cinque Terre Express connects seven cities: